shakacode/react_on_rails/README.md

 ### Generator Functions
-Why would you create a function that returns a React component?
+Why would you create a function that returns a React component rather than simply an Object that is a React class?

 1. You need access to the `railsContext`.
 See documentation for the railsContext in terms of why you might need it.
+You **need** a generator function to access the `railsContext`.
 1. You may want the ability to use the passed-in props to initialize a redux store or set up react-router
 1. You may want to return different components depending on what's in the props.